 Cereus forbesii "Spiralis"

-Cereus forbesii "Spiralis", is a candle cactus that was named after its unique and distinctive shape, causing it to rotate on itself as it grows so as to form a "spiral".
-When flowering, this large cactus develops large, showy flowers, making it a welcome addition to any plant collection.
+Cereus forbesii 'Spiralis' is a candle cactus named after its unique and distinctive shape, which causes it to twist as it grows, forming a 'spiral'.
+When it blooms, this large cactus develops large, showy flowers, making it a welcome addition to any plant collection.

 Hildewintera colademononis

 Hildewintera colademononis is an epilithic cactus, meaning it grows on rocky surfaces.
-This cactus is often nicknamed the “monkey tail” cactus because of its shape and its long, soft spines which resemble hair or fur.
+This cactus is often nicknamed the "monkey tail" cactus because of its shape and long, soft spines that resemble hair or fur.

 Sulcorebutia rauschii “Violacidermis”

-The Sulcorebutia rauschii "Violacidermis" is a small cactus known for its unique color which can vary from green-purple to a bright purple in addition to being covered with small, very short black spines.
+Sulcorebutia rauschii "Violacidermis" is a small cactus known for its unique color that can vary from greenish-purple to a vivid mauve and is covered in small, very short black spines.

 Tephrocactus geometricus

-Tephrocactus geometricus is a compact cactus that has globular stem segments varying from purple to blue-green depending on its exposure to sunlight.
-Generally spineless, some specimens may exhibit spines sporadically.
+Tephrocactus geometricus is a compact cactus with globular stem segments that vary from purple to blue-green depending on its sun exposure.
+Generally spineless, some specimens may occasionally have spines.